Zen: Modern era

 Chan masters Xuyun and Laiguo.
 Xuyun was one of the most influential Chan Buddhists of the 19th and 20th centuries.

-After further centuries of decline during the Qing dynasty (1644–1912), Chan activity was revived again in the 19th and 20th centuries by a flurry of modernist activity.
+After having experienced a decline by the end of the Qing dynasty (1644–1912), Chan activity was reinvigorated again in the 19th and 20th centuries by a flurry of modernist activity.
 This period saw the rise of worldly Chan activism, what is sometimes called Humanistic Buddhism (or more literally "Buddhism for human life", rensheng fojiao), promoted by figures like Jing'an (1851–1912), Yuanying (1878–1953), Taixu (1890–1947), Xuyun (1840–1959) and Yinshun (1906–2005).
 These figures promoted social activism to address issues such as poverty and social injustice, as well as participation in political movements.
 They also promoted modern science and scholarship, including the use of the methods of modern critical scholarship to study the history of Chan.

 Many Chan teachers today trace their lineage back to Xuyun, including Sheng-yen and Hsuan Hua, who have propagated Chan in the West where it has grown steadily through the 20th and 21st centuries.
 Chan Buddhism was repressed in China during the 1960s in the Cultural Revolution, but in the subsequent reform and opening up period in the 1970s, a revival of Chinese Buddhism has been taking place on the mainland, while Buddhism has a significant following in Taiwan and Hong Kong as well as among Overseas Chinese.